enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

 }
 ```

-Now, update the `edit.html` and add a textarea to input the custom HTML:
+Now, update the `edit.html` and add a text area to input the custom HTML:

 ```html
 <div ng-controller="NewsletterStudioCustom.CustomHtmlEmailControl.EditController as editVm"